 Additional testing was also performed on the vehicle’s Front Crash Prevention, and with these optional features, the Mazda 6 was rated “Superior” in this category.

-A “G” rating was assigned in each category except Headlights and Child Safety Seat Anchors (Ease of Use), both of which received a rating of “A.”
+A “G” rating was assigned in each category except Headlights earning an “M”.

 Again, additional testing was performed on the Mazda CX-9’s Front Crash Prevention, and with optional equipment, it received a “Superior” rating.

 The positive ratings that Mazda’s vehicles received in crash and safety tests should result in lower insurance rates for these vehicles, based on the lower risk they present to insurance companies.

 Your Mazda’s overall value plays a significant role in the price you pay for your insurance policy.

 Companies determine your vehicle’s value based on the year, model, condition, and included features.

 The following examples are based on cars that are in good condition and located in ZIP code 90055:

 According to Kelley Blue Book, the value of a 2020 Mazda 6 Sports Sedan 4D averages out around $24,100.